 - connected quiet streets that link the traffic cells with safe crossings across the boulevards/main roads.
 This creates a city-wide network of direct routes for walking and cycling that any age or ability can use.

 We know that low-traffic neighbourhoods –- also known as ‘mini-hollands’ –- deliver genuine benefits to all residents.
 Children play out more, neighbours catch up, air pollution is lower, road safety improves and walking and cycling are the natural choice for everyday journeys.

-Since then, Westminster University has published research on mini-Holland programmes across Outer London, including Waltham Forest.
-This shows that, within just one year of substantial changes being made to infrastructure, people are walking and cycling, on average, an additional 41 minutes a week.
+This has all been proven in Walthamstow Village, one of London’s most advanced liveable neighbourhood schemes.
+Research by Westminster University has shown that in mini Holland areas such as Waltham Forest, within just one year of substantial changes being made to infrastructure, people are walking and cycling, on average, an additional 41 minutes a week.

 - For more nitty-gritty detail read the Guide to Low Traffic Neighbourhoods.

 - Concerned about the impact on main roads?
 Read our blog on the issue of traffic displacement and how to look after the main roads alongside local streets.